Zbąszyń: History

 Negotiations between the Polish authorities and the Germans came to an end on the 24 January 1939, when an agreement was signed under which the deportees were allowed to return to Germany, in groups not exceeding one hundred at a time, for a limited stay to settle their affairs and liquidate their businesses.
 The proceeds of such liquidation would have to be deposited in blocked accounts in Germany from which withdrawals were practically impossible.

 The Polish government, for its part, enabled the families of the deportees to join them in Poland.
 These arrangements took until the summer of 1939, and most probably, a small number of refugees were still on their temporary stay in Germany when the Germans invaded Poland on 1 September 1939.

 In 1939, frequent border violations by Germany took place, and on 25 August, Germany halted international rail transport.
 On 1 September 1939, the day of the German invasion of Poland, which marked the beginning of World War II, at dawn, the Germans invaded the town, which was recaptured by the Poles in the morning, however, it soon fell to Germany.
 During the German occupation, the Polish population was subjected to various crimes, and in December 1939 the Germans expelled 110 Poles, activists, officials and wealthier residents with entire families, whose homes were then handed over to German colonists as part of the Lebensraum policy.
-The Germans operated a Nazi prison and a forced labour camp for Jews in the town, and destroyed the pre-war monument dedicated to the Polish insurgents of the Greater Poland uprising of 1918–1919.
+The German Nazis operated a Nazi prison and a forced labour camp for Jews in the town, and destroyed the pre-war monument dedicated to the Polish insurgents of the Greater Poland uprising of 1918–1919.
+The Polish resistance movement was present in Zbąszyń.
+The co-founder of the local unit of the Narodowa Organizacja Bojowa resistance organization, was arrested by the Germans in 1941, and sentenced to death and executed the following year.
+In January 1945, a German-perpetrated death march of prisoners of various nationalities from the dissolved camp in Żabikowo to the Sachsenhausen concentration camp passed through the town.